csy99/Game/README.md

 ## Possible Improvements:

-1. Automatically resize the form and rearrange the buttons appropriately, according to the board size of lights.
+1. Automatically resize the form and rearrange the buttons appropriately, according to the board size of lights. (completed)

 2. Add a score board.
 Save different users’ score in a file.
 Display the highest score at the end of each game.